070 Shake: 2015–2016: Early years

-2017–present: Glitter, Modus Vivendi and You Can't Kill Me
+2017–present: Glitter, Modus Vivendi, You Can't Kill Me and Petrichor

 Shake modeled for Gypsy Sport's Fall 2017 runway show.
 She also went on her first headlining tour in April.
 In a 2017 interview with Paper, Shake mentioned her Yellow Girl EP would release later that year.
-However, the project was moved back to release after Glitter, another collaboration with The Kompetition.
+However, the project was rescheduled to release after Glitter, another collaboration with The Kompetition.

-Her solo debut, the 6-track EP Glitter was released on March 23, 2018, although it was originally slated for a January 26 release and to include 12 tracks.
+Her solo debut, the 6-track EP Glitter, was released on March 23, 2018, although it was originally slated for a January release and to include 12 tracks.
 At the time of Glitter's release, media outlets noted that her lyrical content concentrated on her self-esteem issues, drug use, and sexuality.
 Shake described Glitter as "about being in a dark place and finding yourself and figuring it out.
 It's about being in the lowest of lows type of shit."
 Shortly prior to Glitter's release, Shake performed at the SXSW music festival.

-In May, Shake was featured on "Santeria", a track from Pusha T's album Daytona.
-Shake also had featured vocals on "Ghost Town" and "Violent Crimes" from Kanye West's album Ye.
+In May 2018, Shake was featured on "Santeria", a track from Pusha T's album Daytona.

-Michael Saponara praised the two tracks as "standout cuts" on the album, and ranked "Ghost Town" specifically as the album's best song.
-HotNewHipHop praised Shake's performance on "Ghost Town" as the highlight of the song, and called the track the climax of the album.
+Shake was a featured vocalist on "Ghost Town" and "Violent Crimes" from Kanye West's album Ye.
+Michael Saponara praised the two tracks as "standout cuts" on West's album, and ranked "Ghost Town" as the album's best song.
+HotNewHipHop praised Shake's performance on "Ghost Town" as the highlight of the song and called the track the climax of the album.
 Shake told Pigeons & Planes that "Ghost Town" was nearly left off Ye, as the track was finished on the same day of the album's release.
-"Ghost Town" also featured vocals from Kid Cudi, another inspiration of Shake's; she shared with Pigeons & Planes, "All my life I grew up listening to Kanye West and Kid Cudi.
-I've cried to their music.
-They've definitely changed my life, and saved me from a lot of stuff."
-Shake's recording experience with West in Wyoming for his album Ye impacted her thoughts about Yellow Girl; she stated "I don't know if it's going to be called Yellow Girl.
+Shake's recording experience with West in Wyoming for his album Ye impacted her thoughts about Yellow Girl; she stated, "I don't know if it's going to be called Yellow Girl.
 I know the songs are definitely changing.
 The experience I had in Wyoming makes me want to make music on a different level."

-In 2019, she featured on DJ Khaled's album Father of Asahd alongside Buju Banton, Sizzla and Mavado on the song "Holy Mountain".
+In 2019, she featured on DJ Khaled's album Father of Asahd alongside Buju Banton, Sizzla, and Mavado on the song "Holy Mountain".

 Shake released her debut album, Modus Vivendi, on January 17, 2020.
 Her second studio album, You Can't Kill Me was released in June 2022.
 Its first single, "Lose My Cool" featuring NLE Choppa, was released on December 3, 2021.

 In the summer of 2022, Shake accompanied American rapper Kid Cudi on his To the Moon World Tour as an opening act.
 In October 2022, Shake was featured on the song "Escapism" by Raye.
 After going viral on TikTok, the song charted internationally and became Shake's first song to chart on the Billboard Hot 100.

-Artistry
+Shake was part of the lineup for the 22nd Coachella Valley Music and Arts Festival in April 2023.

+Her third studio album, Petrichor was released on November 15, 2024.